Friesian horse: Registration of breeding

-There are a few special status awards that can be obtained during evaluation events, such as a star predicate which is awarded to a mare, gelding, or unapproved stallion that meets minimum standards of conformation, movement, and minimum height; and a sport predicate is awarded to horses that have achieved certain performance goals in dressage or driving competitions.
+A few special status awards can be obtained during evaluation events, such as a star predicate, which is awarded to a mare, gelding, or unapproved stallion that meets minimum standards of conformation, movement, and height; and a sport predicate is awarded to horses that have achieved certain performance goals in dressage or driving competitions.

 KFPS-registered horses born prior to 1997 had tongue tattoos; horses born after have a microchip implant in the upper left neck.
 The tattoo or chip numbers are recorded on the registration papers.
 Names given to foals born in a certain year must begin with a fixed letter as determined by KFPS.
-Parentage is verified with DNA testing, and mares are DNA tested for hydrocephalus and dwarfism unless their sire and dam had both tested as non-carriers.
+Parentage is verified with DNA testing, and mares are DNA tested for hydrocephalus and dwarfism unless their sire and dam had both tested as noncarriers.